 Hugo de Naranjilla (con alfalfa): fresh citrus juice/smoothie from El Mercado Central

 Chocolate Caliente con Queso: Cafe Mosaico down the street from Itchimbia

 Canelazo de Mora and fresh Empanadas walking down La Calle Ronda

 Hamburger: GET A TROPIBURGER, I rarely eat fastfood, but I've had an incredible burgers there...
 They used to have one served with a fried egg on it but I'm not sure anymore.

 Ice Cream: can't remember the name but there's a really good place around the corner from the food court at Quicentro shopping mall.

 Fresh bread from the hundreds of Panaderias around

 Encebollado: lots of little restaurants, this is the cure for early mornings after late nights

-Also try hornado, fritada, humitas, tamales, llapingachos, lomo saltado, and churrasco (my favourite), just ask the locals where to get it. about 6 years ago
+Also try hornado, fritada, humitas, tamales, llapingachos, lomo saltado, and churrasco (my favourite), just ask the locals where to get it. over 6 years ago

 There are some places you can go to try local food but I will agree that the local cuisine is not as good as I expected and that is why the most popular places serve international food as crepes & waffles, Noe....